Monk, Sabonis, Kings overcome LaVine's 41 points, beat Bulls – KION546

 SACRAMENTO, Calif.
 (AP) — Malik Monk scored 20 points off the bench and the Sacramento Kings overcame Zach LaVine’s 41 points to beat the Chicago Bulls 110-101 on Sunday.

-“Just a fantastic, fantastic, fantastic night by Domas,” coach Mike Brown said.
-“He was huge.”

-Monk has scored 20 or more points six times this season for Sacramento.
+Monk has scored 20 or more points six times this season for Sacramento (13-9).
 The Kings have won three straight after a three-game skid.

 This is Sacramento’s best 22-game start since the 2004-05 season.
 The Kings started 15-7 that season.
 The Kings have won 11 of their last 16 games.